VGMitkin/Faster_MaskFormer/README.md

 ## Dataset
-The ARCADE challenge dataset, namely "stenosis," which comprises 1500 annotations for stenosis detection and instance segmentation, and "syntax," which comprises another 1500 images for individual vessel classification and segmentation with 25 classes, which will also be converted to a more general semantic segmentation task
+The ARCADE challenge dataset, namely "stenosis," which comprises 1500 annotations for stenosis detection and instance segmentation, and "syntax," which comprises another 1500 images for individual vessel classification and segmentation with 25 classes, which will also be converted to more general semantic segmentation task
 ```
 /ARCADE
 |